fethi14/Discord-messaging-bot/app/README.md

 ## License

-This project is licensed under the MIT License - see the [fethi](fethi) file for details.
+This project is licensed under the GRT License - see the [fethi](fethi) file for details.

 ## Contact